Financial Aid Frequently Asked Questions

 Will I lose my financial aid if I fail to maintain SAP?

-The Satisfactory Academic Progress (SAP) is determined at the end of the every spring semester.
+The Satisfactory Academic Progress (SAP) is determined at the end of the every semester.
 A student who is not maintaining SAP is placed on Financial Aid Suspension due to not meeting SAP standards is ineligible for all types of financial assistance.
 Exceptions may be granted for extenuating circumstances beyond the student's control.
 However, the student must have circumstances that are documented and must submit specific, required information for a SAP Committee Review.

 Can I appeal if I am ineligible for financial aid for failing to maintain SAP?